New law, SB 1233 of 2004, secretly eliminated the right of bicyclists and pedestrians to use public roadways

 December 2006: VTA staff analyses, December 2006.

-Background articles: Murdter and staff opposed, thwarted BOS policy to undermine major victories for non-motorists on expressways.
+Background articles: County highway staff opposed, thwarted BOS policy to undermine major victories for non-motorists on expressways.

 Example of false statements to the Supervisors made by Michael Murdter, Director of Roads & Airports: